pymupdf/PyMuPDF/docs/faq.rst

 How to Handle Page Contents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A PDF page can have zero or multiple :data:`contents` objects.
-These are stream objects describing **what** appears **where** on a page (like text and images).
+These are stream objects describing **what** appears **where** and **how** on a page (like text and images).
 They are written in a special mini-language described e.g. in chapter "APPENDIX A - Operator Summary" on page 985 of the :ref:`AdobeManual`.

 Every PDF reader application must be able to interpret the contents syntax to reproduce the intended appearance of the page.

-If multiple :data:`contents` objects are provided, they must be read and interpreted in the specified sequence in exactly the same way as if these streams were provided as a concatenation of the several.
+If multiple :data:`contents` objects are provided, they must be interpreted in the specified sequence in exactly the same way as if they were provided as a concatenation of the several.

 There are good technical arguments for having multiple :data:`contents` objects: